solyarisoftware/voskJs/README.md

 1. Latency

    Vosk ASR is fast!
-Runtime latency for file `./audio/2830-3980-0043.wav` using English large model, is just 428 ms on my laptop.
+Run-time latency for file `./audio/2830-3980-0043.wav` using English large model, is just 428 ms on my laptop.

-   Weirdly the English small model perforom worst, with 598ms.
+   Weirdly the English small model performances are worst, with 598ms.
 Not clear to me.

 2. Comparison between Vosk and Mozilla DeepSpeech (latencies)

-   For the comparison I used [DeepSpeechJs](https://github.com/solyarisoftware/DeepSpeechJs), my simple nodejs interface to Deepspech.
+   For the comparison I used [DeepSpeechJs](https://github.com/solyarisoftware/DeepSpeechJs), my simple nodejs interface to Deepspeech.
 See results [here](tests/README.md).

 ## To do